 Serverless Computing Explained By Booking An Uber Ride26 September, 2020 (7 min read)

-The word ‘serverless’ is everywhere.
+What exactly is Severless?
+All of a sudden, the word ‘serverless’ is everywhere.
 In fact, according to google trends, it is googled an average of 100 times daily in 2020.
 Is serverless just a buzzword?
 A facade?
 Or a world where we won’t need servers anymore?

 Before completing my Cloud Developer Nanodegree program from Udacity, I too didn’t fully understand what serverless really meant.
 It sounded abstract and most of the articles I read were filled with a lot of technical jargon that made little sense.
 I ended up concluding that serverless was just something the 10X developers came up with to remind us mere mortals of our status.